-We seek applicants with expertise in medieval and early modern studies broadly conceived, who would augment the current work of the program and Institute.
-Applicants will join a vibrant research environment and help to shape a new research program within the IRCI.
-Applicants will work collegially and collaboratively to build their own research profile and contribute to team projects within their areas of specialisation and across traditional disciplinary boundaries as appropriate.
+We seek applicants with expertise in religion, broadly conceived, in the medieval and early modern periods.
+Successful applicants will work collegially and collaboratively to build their own research profile and contribute to team projects within their areas of specialisation and across traditional disciplinary boundaries as appropriate.
 The Institute includes scholars of Christian Theology, Early Christianity, History, Literature, New Testament, Philosophy, and Religion, and we expect applicants will be motivated to join a community of scholars interested in fostering and sustaining conversations between these different disciplines.